pnp/pnpjs/docs/sp/taxonomy.md

 Provides access to the v2.1 api term store

-### Docs updated with v2.0.9 release as the underlying API changed.
+### Docs updated with v2.0.9 release as the underlying API changed

 > NOTE: This API may change so please be aware updates to the taxonomy module will not trigger a major version bump in PnPjs even if they are breaking.
-Once things stabalize this note will be removed.
+Once things stabilize this note will be removed.

 [![Invokable Banner](https://img.shields.io/badge/Invokable-informational.svg)](../concepts/invokable.md) [![Selective Imports Banner](https://img.shields.io/badge/Selective%20Imports-informational.svg)](../concepts/selective-imports.md)